 If your club is linked to a university department, they may be able to provide a room for meetings – contact the departmental secretary to see if this is the case.

 - Have an agenda (usually agreed between the President and Secretary)

 - Have a person appointed to take the minutes, record those unable to attend and take a note of any action points.
 This would normally be undertaken by the Secretary

 You can find information on hosting an AGM on our page How to host an AGM.

 HOSTING CLUB/SOCIETY EVENTS

-To enable their club/society to raise funds, many clubs/societies charge a fee for membership,.
-Membership fees can be collected at any point during the year but you must be sure to advertise that there is a fee when members sign up and that all members are charged the same amount.
+To raise funds for their club/society, many charge a fee for membership.
+Membership fees can be collected at any point during the year but you must be sure to advertise that there is a fee when members sign up.

 The account you set up should be –